 We have completed thousands of NEPA documents throughout the country for a myriad of clients.
-In all these cases, the NEPA process is customized to the client's needs while adhering to the requirements of agency regulations.
+In all these cases, the NEPA process is customized to the client's needs while simultaneously adhering to the requirements of the Council on Environmental Quality (CEQ) and agency regulations.